Email Infrastructure with Compliance Built In, Not Bolted On

 What happens when a reviewer rejects a message in gated_send mode?

 The message is discarded and not delivered.
-The rejection decision is logged with the reviewer's identity, timestamp, and reviewer notes.
-The agent receives a rejected status in the decide_email response and can handle it programmatically — for example, to draft a revised message, escalate to a human, or terminate the workflow.
+The rejection decision is logged with the reviewer's identity and timestamp.
+The POST /v1/oversight/decide call with action 'reject' returns a status of 'rejected', which the agent can handle programmatically — for example, to draft a revised message, escalate to a human, or terminate the workflow.
 Rejected messages are retained in the audit log for 90 days by default.

 Can different agents in the same organization have different oversight levels?